dciabrin/ngdevkit/README.md

 pre-built nightly binary packages, so you get the most up-to-date devkit without recompiling the entire toolchain at every update.

-You need to install enable the ngdevkit PPA and install a couple of dependencies:
+You need to enable the ngdevkit PPA and install a couple of dependencies:

     add-apt-repository -y ppa:dciabrin/ngdevkit
-    # if you're running Ubuntu Bionic, add the following ppa for PyGame
+    # if you're running Ubuntu 18.04 (Bionic), add the following ppa for PyGame
     # add-apt-repository -y ppa:thopiekar/pygame
     apt-get update
-    apt-get install -y ngdevkit ngdevkit-gngeo
+    apt-get install ngdevkit ngdevkit-gngeo
-    apt-get install -y pkg-config autoconf automake zip imagemagick
+    apt-get install pkg-config autoconf zip imagemagick

 Once ngdevkit packages are installed, you can clone the [ngdevkit-examples][examples] repository and build all the examples